lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 One Inwoukd like to see is common now in project mgmt - rank ordering.
 It is slowly entering program management - and it is hitting the ceiling of politics - if you rank order by the people, the resource allocation decisions are made by default and as such why have management / executives

-But we could see new companies springing up - smaller companies and as such anoento select on their values systems - Shape of future society
+But we could see new companies springing up - smaller companies and as such anoento select on their values systems -

+The flaw in the problem of ignorance.
+We don't need well informed electorates beyond a certain point - we can allow the market to find the efficient means to deliver a desired goal.
+We just need to know enough to decide the stack ranking of each market - we need to understand the ramifications of prioritising climate co2 reduction against say the farming industry

+See each market as a cell in larger host - and the democracy decision is what (minimal) regulations to use to put the desired relative weights of one against the other

+Shape of future society
 -----------------------